Emerging trends in marketing attribution and analytics for 2023

 Focus on real-time analytics

 Real-time analytics is becoming increasingly important for marketers to stay competitive in today’s digital landscape.
 Obtaining timely and fresh data can provide a significant advantage when making decisions such as budget allocation.
-This is a rising trend for marketing attribution in 2023, and it needs adequate tools to support it.
+This is a rising trend for marketing attribution, and it needs adequate tools to support it.

-Conversion Modelling is that one tool that can assess the performance of all channels in real time.
+SegmentStream is that one tool that can assess the performance of all channels in real time.
 All website visits are assessed immediately, and marketers can analyse the performance of all channels right away.
+This way, for example, marketers can get insights on freshly launched campaigns or tackle a long sales cycle that exceeds attribution windows on ad platforms.

 The bottom line